uzh-dqbm-cmi/lab-website/content/opportunity/masters-students/index.md

 We are currently looking for Master's students in the field of bioinformatics for the following topics

-### Data integration in Cancer Genomics.
+### Data integration in Cancer Genomics

-The project's aim is to characterize the effect of transcriptional and epigenetic processes on mutational patterns in cancer.
+The project's aim is to characterize the effects of transcriptional and epigenetic processes on mutational patterns in cancer.
 The student should have basic experience with Unix systems and some experience with at least one scripting language (e.g. Python, R or bash).
 Prior experience with genomics software (mappers, samtools or variant callers) is an advantage.

-### Mapping structural variation in cancer.
+### Mapping structural variation in cancer

 Genome sequencing data are going to be used in order to discover novel structural variants in various cancer types (melanoma,   colorectal carcinoma, lung cancer, etc.).
 The clinical significance of the novel and already known structural variants will also be evaluated using genome annotations.
 The student should have basic experience with Unix systems and some experience with at least one scripting language (e.g. Python).
 Prior experience with genomics software (mappers, samtools or variant callers) is an advantage.